ohickman/sandbox/markdown.md

 ### Special GitHub links

-This example take from [here](https://help.github.com/articles/github-flavored-markdown#references), where they supposedly work, but they don't seem to be working here.
+Most of these examples are taken from [here](https://help.github.com/articles/github-flavored-markdown#references), where they supposedly work, but they don't seem to be working here.

 * SHA: 16c999e8c71134401a78d4d46435517b2271d6ac